Vikrisjb/DS-CAPSTONE/README.md

 Hello, everyone and welcome to the Applied
-Data Science Specialization Capstone.
-I'm Alex Aklson, a data scientist at IBM and I'll be your course instructor.
+Data Science Specialization Capstone.  a data scientist at IBM and I'll be your course instructor.
 All right, let me start by congratulating you on making it all the way to the capstone.
 By now, you must have completed the Python for data science course, the data visualization with Python course,